ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Administrator's Manual.md

 #### thirdparty

-This directory contains scripts or libraries required to connect to 3rd parties.
+This directory contains scripts or libraries required when using 3rd parties.

 #### trc Directory